stuart-gill/WordCounter.Solution/README.md

 ### Setup

-Follow this link: https://stuart-gill.github.io/word-counter-csharp (currently a dead link, will be updated once front end is built)

-OR:

 Download .NET Core 2.1.3 SDK and .NET Core Runtime 2.0.9 and install them.
 Download Mono and install it.

 Clone this repository: $ git clone repo name